Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Introduction

-Our research build upon these previous studies, and we develop a new framework that explicitly accounts for climate effects while addressing the limitations of existing methods.
-In particular, we want to disentangle the climate-driven mortality risk from the non-climate-driven stochastic mortality risk (we refer to as inherent mortality risk).
+Our research builds upon these previous studies, and we develop a new framework for high-frequency total mortality forecasting that explicitly accounts for climate effects while addressing the limitations of existing methods.
+In particular, we want to disentangle the climate-driven mortality risk from the non-climate-driven stochastic mortality risk (we refer to as inherent mortality risk\footnote{It is worth noting that our definition of inherent mortality risk in this study may differ from those used in previous weather-mortality studies.}).
 To achieve this, the proposed model consists of two components that are estimated jointly in a single step.
-The first component is a stochastic mortality model, which captures the non-climate long-term mortality trend and volatility.
-In this paper, we choose the \citet{lee1992modeling} model for the single-population setting and the \citet{li2005coherent} model for the multi-population setting.
-The second component of the model uses a DLNM to capture and quantify the climate-driven effects on mortality rates.
-These two components are integrated and calibrated through a backfitting algorithm \citep{friedman1981projection}, allowing for an adaptive and iterative estimation process.
-To improve the climate-driven component, we use the Universal Thermal Climate Index (UTCI) as the exposure variable instead of temperature, as it combines air temperature, wind speed, humidity, and radiation into a single measure \citep{fiala2012utci, blazejczyk2013introduction}.
+The first component is a stochastic mortality model, which captures the non-climate long-term mortality trend, volatility, and seasonality.
+We choose the \cite{lee1992modeling} model for the single-population setting and the \cite{li2005coherent} model for the multi-population setting.
+For the second component, we propose a mixed-frequency DLNM to capture and quantify the climate-driven effects on mortality rates, utilizing publicly available data.
+These two components are integrated and calibrated through a novel backfitting algorithm, inspired by the work by \cite{friedman1981projection}, allowing for an adaptive and iterative estimation process.
+For the DLNM component, we use the Universal Thermal Climate Index (UTCI) as the exposure variable, as it combines air temperature, wind speed, humidity, and radiation into a single measure \citep{fiala2012utci, blazejczyk2013introduction}.
 Additionally, we consider consecutive heat and cold waves in the DLNM component to capture non-additive extreme climate effects.
-This joint model framework, which we call the DLNM--Lee--Carter model or the DLNM--Li--Lee model\footnote{Throughout the paper, we refer the two models as DLNM--LC model and DLNM--LL model, respectively.}, allowing for a clear separation of climate-driven mortality components from inherent mortality components, providing further insights into mortality trends and patterns.
+This joint model framework, which we call the DLNM--Lee--Carter model or the DLNM--Li--Lee model\footnote{Throughout the paper, we refer the two models as DLNM--LC model and DLNM--LL model, respectively.}, allows for a clear separation of climate-driven mortality components from inherent mortality components, providing more accurate total mortality forecasts and further insights into mortality improvement patterns.
+Future mortality can be projected under different climate scenarios, such as Representative Concentration Pathway (RCP) scenarios \citep{gasparrini2017projections} and Shared Socio-economic Pathway (SSP) scenarios \citep{chen2024impact}.
 Finally, the proposed model enables weekly mortality projections under different RCP scenarios, utilizing future UTCI data generated from climate models.